upros/ATLS/atls/draft-friel-tls-atls-01.md

 ## Ephemeral Diffie-Hellman Over COSE

-There is ongoing work to standardise {{?I-D.selander-ace-cose-ecdhe}}.
-This defines a ECDH SIGMA based authenticated key exchange algorithm using COSE and COBR objects.
+There is ongoing work to standardise {{?I-D.selander-ace-cose-ecdhe}}, whiich defines a SIGMA-I based authenticated key exchange protocol using COSE and CBOR.

 # ATLS Goals